chnthkksn/imdb-api/README.md

 ## 🧐 About <a name = "about"></a>

-Simple python web scrapper to scrape IMDB. <br>
+Simple python web scraper to scrape IMDB. <br>
 This tool can get the following information:

 - Movie Name